 A carefully planned grant procedure guides the process that ensures the most promising research grants get funded by the Pediatric Cancer Research Foundation.

 All applicants are required to submit a Letter of Intent.
-This process will be open January 2nd through March 1st.
+This process will be open January 1st through March 1st.
 Refer to the PCRF Letters of Intent guidelines for specific details.
 The PCRF Scientific Advisory Board will review and approve Letters of Intent.
 Upon approval of the LOI, applicants will be notified in mid-March if they have received an invitation to submit a grant application through proposalCENTRAL.
-Completed applications must be electronically submitted through proposalCENTRAL.com by 5:00pm EST on May 31st.
-Any application submitted after the May 31st deadline will not be considered.
+Completed applications must be electronically submitted through proposalCENTRAL by 5:00pm PST on June 1st.
+Any application submitted after the June 1st deadline will not be considered.

 Scientific peer review is conducted by PCRF’s Scientific Review Committee according to the review criteria summarized below.
 The Scientific Review Committee is made up of doctors identified by Castle Connolly Medical Ltd., America’s Trusted Source for Identifying Top Doctors.
 The Scientific Review Committee will direct their recommendation for awards based on scientific merit to the PCRF Scientific Affairs Committee.
 The PCRF Board of Directors will consider the recommendations of the Scientific Affairs Committee and will determine the number and dollar amount of awards to be funded based on the budget approved for the year.